spiral/docs/cookbook/annotated-routes.md

 > You can use route patterns and parameters as described [here](/http/routing.md).

 ## Bootloader
-Alter `RoutesBootloader` bootloader in order to convert annotations into routes.
+Alter `RoutesBootloader` Bootloader to convert annotations into routes.
 Use class `Spiral\Annotations\AnnotationLocator` to find available annotations across application codebase.

 ```php